dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

-The geoeconomic dynamics contribute towards dynamics which invert globalization's impact on regional manufactoring, while decimating labor markets. (explain...)

-- That is, American manufacturing is more likely to move home, but that doesn't restore lost jobs or the disrupted wealth distribution that accompanied globalization.
+The geoeconomic dynamics contribute towards dynamics which invert globalization's impact on regional manufactoring, while decimating labor markets.
+That is, American manufacturing is more likely to move home, but that doesn't restore lost jobs or the disrupted wealth distribution that accompanied globalization. (explain "inversion of globalization"...)

+How does the gradual impact to income distribution progress over various regions of the US?
+Can the progression of unemployment be accurately anticipated?

-  - The impact on manufacturing, in particular, is constrained to the phenomenological limits of artificial intelligence, 3D printing and nano-technology.
+The impact on manufacturing, in particular, is constrained to the phenomenological limits of artificial intelligence, 3D printing and nano-technology.
+These are bounded by complexity theory and methods of fabrication.
+For example, the nano-revolution is impossible when materials like graphene and buckyballs can only be produced in laboratory quantities.

-- how does this impact various regions of the US?
-  - can the progression of unemployment be predicted domestically?

 - how does this impact developing nations?
   - what does it mean for a rising china?